Local barbershops, beauty salons add heart health to discussions with clients

-GREENSBORO — Cutting back on salt reduces the risk of heart disease, and exercising even 30 minutes a day, five days a week helps.
+GREENSBORO — Cutting back on salt reduces the risk of heart disease.
+So does exercising.

-Getting the message across to whoever plops down in his barber chair: priceless.
+Now, barber William Byers Jr. just needs to get that message across to whoever sits in his chair.

-The "Hair, Heart & Health" initiative is focused on reaching African-Americans in High Point, Winston-Salem and Greensboro, and Hispanics in Charlotte and the Triangle area.
-About a half dozen shops are already participating, officials said.
+The "Hair, Heart & Health" initiative is focused on reaching African Americans in the Triad and Hispanics in Charlotte and the Triangle area.
+A handful of barber shops and hair salons are participating, officials said.

-Health professionals see barbers and stylists as the perfect allies in the war on the high rates of treatable and preventable ailments, like diabetes, whose outcomes can often be changed simply through exercise, checkups and better food choices.

-Through the program hair professionals get a blood pressure cuff and educational materials.

 In the 1990s, health groups worked with local beauticians and barbers to get the message out about AIDS prevention and saw some success.

+That's not lost on the American Heart Association.
+Jennifer Lawson, executive director of the Triad branch, imagines the possibilities that could come from having more barbers and stylists participate.
+Customers may warm to the idea of getting their blood pressure checked — outside a doctor's office.

+"'It might take four visits, but hopefully they say yes," Lawson said.

-Other parts of the initiative include participating stylists opening up their shops for cooking demonstrations or bringing in health professionals for question-and-answer discussions on a variety of issues.
+Other parts of the "Hair, Heart & Health" initiative include stylists opening up their shops for cooking demonstrations or hosting health professionals for question-and-answer sessions.

 Post a comment as